sbasu777/serverless_patterns/README.md

 # Serverless Examples

-A collection of ready-to-deploy [Serverless Framework](https://github.com/serverless/serverless) services.
+A collection of ready-to-deploy Serverless services.

 ## Table of Contents